sabzco/kubit-docs/docs/en/ticketing/settings.md

 ## Closing a Ticket by the User

 If the user's issue has been resolved and no further follow-up is needed from support, the user can change the status of their ticket to **Closed**.
-This can be done in two ways: the **Close Ticket** option from the ticket list and the **Close Ticket** button on the ticket details page.
+This can be done in two ways: the Close Ticket option from the **ticket list** and the Close Ticket button on the **ticket details page**.

 ### Method 1: Ticket List